 How do you conduct your surveys?

 ScottRasmussen.com surveys are conducted using advanced online survey research techniques based upon samples from comprehensive, diverse panels of respondents.
-The research is conducted by HarrisX. a leading research company specializing in online survey (see Methodology).
+The survey design and sampling models are defined by Scott Rasmussen.
+Field work is conducted by HarrisX. a leading research company specializing in online survey techniques (see Methodology).

 How can I take part in your surveys?